CollinErickson/mixopt/cran-comments.md

-I have made some minor changes to the functions within the package.
+I received an email from Brian Ripley on 8/27 that I needed to fix this package.
+One of my other packages, ContourFunctions, had been removed from CRAN, and this package was failing noSuggests.
+I have resubmitted ContourFunctions.
+I fixed this package so that everything in Suggests was moved to Depends or is only used within requireNamespace.

 ## Test environments

-- local Windows 11, R 4.2.2
+- local Windows 11, R 4.4.1
 - R-hub: Fedora, Ubuntu, Windows
 - Ubuntu 20.04.1 via GitHub Actions
 - Win Builder